Paul's First Missionary Journey

 of new riots and assassination attempts.
 He then orders Paul to be sent,

-under escort, to Caesaria, where the governor Felix (whose wife Drusilla
+under escort, to Caesarea, where the governor Felix (whose wife Drusilla

 was Jewish) would make a final judgement.

-In Caesaria, Felix listens to the accusers of Paul and to Paul' defense.
+In Caesarea, Felix listens to the accusers of Paul and to Paul' defense.

 "Felix, who was quite familiar with the Way, adjourned the hearing